Basic Nutrition for New Moms

 Nut Butter with Apple Slices

 A double-punch of protein and fiber!
-Adding PB to the apple can make you feel more satisfied—the protein and healthy fats will sustain you during your busy day
+Adding PB to the apple can make you feel more satisfied—the protein and healthy fats will sustain you during your

 Snack tip: Buy apples pre-sliced!
 Calcium ascorbate (vitamin C) will prevent browning.